The Track Planner

 BIO

-For 20 plus years, I have lived in Colorado.
-My passions are golf and designing model railroads.
+For 25 years, I have lived in Colorado.
+My passions are golf , travel and designing model railroads.

 The Late Allen McClelland and the V & O

 In early 2023, Model Railroader and Tony Koester published "Allen McClelland & His Virginian & Ohio - The man who changed everything".
-In the book, Tony talks about three of Allen's modeling philosophies, that have largely gone unnoticed by the average model railroader.
-The three have influenced my design philosophy, for years.
+Tony talks about three of Allen's modeling philosophies, that have largely gone unnoticed by the average model railroader.
+Three phrases [from Allen] have influenced my design philosophy, for years.

 "Good Enough"...
 Allen was not a big fan of having expensive brass engines or craftsman quality structures on his layout, even though he was fully capable of building craftsman quality structures.
 Many of the structures on the V&O used black card stock for rear walls!
 Allen's theory "if you can't see it, don't model it."